Y-digital-Asia/Y-digital-Asia-website/content/_index.en.md

 - text: |-
     ## Customer driven

     Do you want to create great customer experiences?
 We design and build AI-powered solutions that play an important role throughout the customer journey.
-With our advanced conversational AI-technology we deliver outstanding chatbots and voice assistants.
+With our advanced conversational AI technology we deliver outstanding chatbots and voice assistants.
 Key results: more intelligent conversations, high first time right resolution and increased customer satisfaction.
 - text: |-
     ## Employee driven